 Dilemma is a curious combination of speed, dexterity, and bluffing.
 The starting player places a numbered card in an arena (a plastic dish).
 Players place or apparently throw numbered cards into the arena.
-If you do this correctly, so your card covers the opener neatly, you then duel with the starter.
+If you do this correctly so that your card covers the opener neatly, you then duel with the starter.
 You each have a dueling block, showing peace or war.
-Lay this hidden, and reveal them together: Peace/peace means the players swap the cards in the arena.
+Lay this hidden, then reveal them together: Peace/peace means the players swap the cards in the arena.
 War/peace means war takes all the cards but loses one of ten lives.
-War/war means no-one gains cards and both lose a life.
+War/war means no one gains cards and both lose a life.
 If you have no lives, you still duel, but can place only peace.
 When the game ends, total up the cards you've won, and whoever has the most points wins.